maDU59/ProjectilesTrajectoryPreview/README.md

 ## ⚠️ Limitations and notes

 - Minecraft Projectiles often have a random offset, so the actual impact may sometime differs a bit from the preview.
-- Water and lava may interfere with trajectory accuracy, fluid support is a work in progress.
-- Modded items are not supported.
+- Modded items are not yet supported.
 If you want compatibility with a specific mod, open an issue on Github and suggest it, I'll do my best to add it.

 ## 🛑 Usage on servers